Mazatlán: Sports

 Baseball is popular among Mazatlecos.
 The representative team, called Venados de Mazatlán, is part of the Mexican Pacific League.
 The league's season begins in mid-October and ends in late December.
 Playoffs are in January of every year, and from the eight teams that make up the league, one becomes the representative of Mexico in the Caribbean Series.

 In Basketball the representative team, called Venados de Mazatlán, is part of the CIBACOPA.
-The league season is played from the last days of March and ends until the first days of June, while the playoffs begin in mid-June and end the first days of July.
+The league season is played from the last days of March until the first days of June, while the playoffs begin in mid-June and end the first days of July.

 Another sport that has been practiced for over 25 years is soccer, with major achievements both statewide and nationally.
 On June 2, 2020, it was announced that Liga MX club Monarcas Morelia would be relocating to a new state of the art football stadium in Mazatlán in time for the league's 2020–21 season, with rumors that the team would be renamed either Delfines de Mazatlán (Dolphins of Mazatlán) or Mazatlán F.C.

 Mazatlán is a major sporting center of the country, with important sporting activities such as the marathon and triathlon, in which not only local but also foreign athletes participate.

 One of the initial cricket teams in Mazatlán were the Mazatlán Redskins.
 They now play American football, soccer, and volleyball.